php-fig/fig-standards/proposed/extended-coding-style-guide-meta.md

 To help alleviate this issue with PSR-12, we have taken a more prescriptive approach and defined the standards for new language features as they are released.
-We hope that because this specification is defined prior to mass amounts of code being written, it will have a better chance of being adopted but this is in the hope that it will mean that projects.
+We hope that because this specification is defined prior to mass amounts of code being written, it will have a better chance of being adopted.

 However it is for a lack of wanting to be dictatorial that we will aim to apply PSR-2 styling, rationale and stances (Described in Section 4, Approaches) in PSR-12 instead of